-- 1 The 'Updating and Screening Assessment Report for Carlisle City Council 2009' be submitted to the Secretary of State in accordance with the requirements of the Environment Act 1995. - 2 The Council's Air Quality Management Area at Wigton Road (Number 3) be modified to extend the existing boundary up to and including the Caldewgate roundabout and include properties on part of Caldcoates.
+- 1 The 'Updating and Screening Assessment Report for Carlisle City Council 2009' be submitted to the Secretary of State in accordance with the requirements of the Environment Act 1995. - 2 The Council's Air Quality Management Area number 3 be modified to extend the existing boundary up to and including the Caldewgate roundabout and include properties on part of Caldcoates.